FaisalTaslim/AttendSmart/todo/root-todo.md

     * color change of footer links on hover.
     * Make an error page for everything to be displayed there.
     * Decide on what buttons will be on header.
 Fix on what should be displayed when logged-in, and logged-out.
+    * Make sure the sidenav is perfect in all the pages.

 * Themes Changes: